Trader Joe's worker uses ladder to help colleagues escape during Los Angeles hostage situation

 EMPLOYEE SLAIN AT TRADER JOE'S IN LA WAS 'MY WORLD,' BROTHER SAYS; OTHERS TWEET CONDOLENCES

 A woman, identified by her family and local media as Melyda Corado, was killed during the shootout and standoff.
-Corado, who was a store manager, was pulled out of the store by employees and pronounced dead at the scene.
+Corado, who was a recently promoted store manager, was pulled out of the store by employees and pronounced dead at the scene.

+“They were just so devastated,” Westafer said about the staff who found out about Corado’s death.
+“Everyone loved her.
+They’re destroyed.
+She was in her late 20s.
+It’s heartbreaking.
+I can’t even tell you how upset they are.”

 The grandmother who was shot seven times was in critical condition while the other woman suffered a grazing wound.